Remove Objects from Workflows

 node.getWorkflowInstance(workflow).delete("Object automatically removed from Workflow");

-1. To add the above script to a business action, navigate to System Setup, open the STEP Workflow Designer for the desired workflow, and right-click on the outer level Final State.
+1. To add the above script to a business action, navigate to System Setup, open the STEP Workflow Designer for the desired workflow, and right-click on the outer level Final State (labeled 'End State').

-1. Select 'Execute JavaScript' from the dropdown menu, and click on the Edit Binds button, to add any necessary binds.
-Note that the two binds being added for this particular workflow are: Workflow to Current Workflow and Node to Current Object.
+1. Select 'Execute JavaScript' from the dropdown menu, and click on the Edit Binds button to add any necessary binds.
+The two variables and binds for this example workflow are: 'workflow' to Current Workflow and 'node' to Current Object.

-1. Click Save and remember to save your changes before exiting the STEP Workflow Designer.
+1. Click Save and also save your changes before exiting the STEP Workflow Designer.